-A sump is used to collect rainwater that has been channeled through French drains or a Perforated pipe system, when it is not possible because the garden slopes the wrong way or the subsoil is clay, to connect into the property drains or a soakaway.
+A sump is used to collect rainwater that has been channeled through French drains or a Perforated pipe system when it's not possible to connect into the property drains because the garden slopes the wrong way or into a soakaway because the subsoil is clay.

 Sump pumps are used to pump the water from the sump, into a suitable drain or area where it will disperse.

 DIYinformation below or contact us for our land drainage services in Somerset, Devon, Dorset, Hampshire, Surrey, Berkshire, Oxfordshire, Gloucestershire, Buckinghamshire, Wiltshire, Midlands, South Wales, West London, North and Central London.

 What is a sump pit?
 A sump pit is a lined hole dug in your garden to collect surface water to be pumped away, essential in collecting water for some land drainage systems.

 A sump pump, is the dirty water submersible pump with a built in float switch, that pumps out the water collected in the sump and automatically cuts out when there is no water left to pump.